rajitchaudhary/rajitchaudhary/README.md

 SensAI – AI-powered career coaching platform is built using Next.js with TypeScript for type safety and scalability.
 It leverages React.js for UI, Tailwind CSS and ShadCN UI for styling, and integrates Google Gemini API for intelligent resume and cover letter generation.
 Inngest powers background tasks and workflows, while PostgreSQL ensures robust data management.
 The platform allows users to generate resumes, cover letters, and career insights using AI, offering a seamless, modern, and intelligent job preparation experience.<br>

 sensAI Deployed Link - https://ai-career-coach-lake.vercel.app/ <br>

+An estate management platform using the MERN stack. <br>

+A college student management system using React. <br>